 Please revisit the Foundations of Health and Healing Topics.
 We review general principles of healthy diet.
 Don’t forget that eating is a social activity.
 Sharing your meals with people you enjoy in an environment that is pleasant can go a long way in improving many chronic GI problems.

-Keri Connell and Jen Libkhen are our Nutritional Consultants.
-They have many years of experience in working with patients to optimize health through diet and nutritional support.
+Lauren Mirken is our Nutritional Consultant.
+She has many years of experience in working with patients to optimize health through diet and nutritional support.
 (410-997-5191)